byu-cpe/ecen625/_labs/lab_vitis.md

 * [Vitis Tutorial]({% link _pages/vitis_tutorial.md %}): Running a bare-metal *Hello World* application in Vitis.
 * [HLS Integration Tutorial]({% link _pages/hls_integration_tutorial.md %}): Exporting your HLS accelerator as an AXI4 IP and integrating it into your hardware and software projects.

+**Note:** The tutorials were created with an earlier version of Vivado, and are somewhat brief.
+You can earn an a bonus 10\% on this assignment if you create a pull request on Github to improve the tutorials in some meaningful way (adding extra explanation text, updating images, etc.; basically anything beyond just fixing a small typo).

 ## Implementation

 ### Part 1: System Setup